wadmp/wadmp.github.io/src/gen3/tutorials/README.md

 ![Login Page](./LogIn.png)

-- Click on the Sign Up link and fill in your details and the ones of your company.
+- Click on the Sign Up link and fill in your details.

 ![Sign Up Page](./SignUp.png)